fernandochiquito/space-dog/README.md

   - space-dog.scss

+This structure was think to make the framework really scalable.

 ## Colors

 Wen I was starting to learn code and all about a great design the use of colors was always a huge deal, so to make things easy I create a hole mixing with a FlatUI design colors and a tone of grey for the main text color with i change depending on the project.
 The colors are: